 Healthy Residential Rentals for All

-The ordinance also adds additional renter protections starting Jan.
-1, 2022 that include:
+The program includes renter protections starting Jan.
+1, 2022, that requires:

-- Rental owners and operators provide notice of tenant’s rights and resources, and provide them again if any rent demand is posted.
+- Rental owners and operators to provide notice of tenant’s rights and resources at the time the written lease is provided and again if any rent demand is posted.